 #1: Develop a Consistent Routine

 Everyone develops a slightly different workflow.
-Talk to 5 photographers, and they will all have different methods of editing and organise their photos.
+Talk to 5 photographers, and they will all have different methods of editing and organize their photos.
 The one important thing you will discover is that they have a set routine.

 Here’s an example of a workflow–everyone’s is slightly different: